dentarg/auth0-blog/_posts/2017-01-26-docker-dashboard-with-react-typescript-socketio.markdown

 `npm install --save express`

-Express is a framework that provides us with an API for handling incoming HTTP requests, and defining their responses.
+[Express](http://expressjs.com/) is a framework that provides us with an API for handling incoming HTTP requests, and defining their responses.
 You can apply a number of view engines for serving web pages back to the user, along with a whole host of middleware for serving static files, handling cookies, and much more.
-Alas, we're simply going to use it to serve up a single Html file and some Javascript assets, but at least it makes that job easy!
+Alas, we're simply going to use it to serve up a single HTML file and some JavaScript assets, but at least it makes that job easy!

-Next, create the file `server.js` inside the root of your project, and add the code which will serve the Html file:
+Next, create the file `server.js` inside the root of your project, and add the code which will serve the HTML file:

 ```javascript
 let express = require('express')